-The Roth 403(b) is different from a Roth IRA and is not subject to the same income limits.
-The Roth 403(b) is part of the Duke Faculty and Staff Retirement Plan, and allows you to contribute on an after-tax basis.
+The Faculty and Staff Retirement Plan allows you to contribute on a Roth after-tax basis, in addition to your regular pre-tax contributions to the Plan.
 Your combined pre-tax and Roth after-tax contributions are subject to the same annual IRS-established maximum limit.

 Meet with your tax advisor or a Fidelity financial representative to discuss whether the Roth 403(b) is right for you.